 Now, when you were 25 years old, you were working at the office as a web administrator (and considering a career that is more in tune with designing), your daughter is in love with the movie: “How to Train Your Dragon” and has watched it for more or less 8 times today; you have a problem with your toe right now too & has been limping for a few days now.
 You are also still in love with your best friend.

-Yes, you are still in love/infatuated/too far gone with James, you are willing to give up dating other guys for him.
+Yes, you are still in love/infatuated/too far gone with … we’ll call him James, you are willing to give up dating other guys for James.
 You are even trying to convince yourself that you can tell him the truth soon.

 I don’t know how old we will be when you get to read this again, but I trust that by the time you do:

 - You have already confessed the truth to him and things worked out well.
 And by well, it means you’re still friends.